wojtekcz/MetalCNNWeights/README.md

     writer.close()
 ```

-Then you can run `tensorboard --logdir /tmp/inception_v3_log` or `tensorboard --logdir /tmp/dog_retrained_log` to find out in TensorBoard's Graph section the details of the softmax layer of the original Inception v3 model or the last layer, which replaces the original softmax layer, in the retrained model.
+Then you can run `tensorboard --logdir /tmp/inception_v3_log` or `tensorboard --logdir /tmp/dog_retrained_log` to find out in the TensorBoard's Graph section the details of the softmax layer of the original Inception v3 model or the last layer, which replaces the original softmax layer, in the retrained model.*

-## Use the last layer's parameters in iOS
+## Use network parameters of the retrained model in iOS
-First, download Apple's [MetalImageRecognition sample](https://developer.apple.com/library/prerelease/content/samplecode/MetalImageRecognition/Introduction/Intro.html) - you may want to run the sample first to see how it does image recognition of the 1000 classes.
+First, download Apple's [MetalImageRecognition sample](https://developer.apple.com/library/prerelease/content/samplecode/MetalImageRecognition/Introduction/Intro.html) - you may want to run the sample first to see how it does image recognition of the 1000 ImageNet classes.

-Then, drag the two new parameter files generated, `bias_final_training_ops.dat` and `weights_final_training_ops.dat`, in the output_doggy folder to the iOS sample's Inception_v3_Network_Params' binaries folder - you can also copy all the files in the output_doggy folder.
+Then, drag the two new parameter files generated, `bias_final_training_ops.dat` and `weights_final_training_ops.dat`, in the `output_doggy` folder to the iOS sample's Inception_v3_Network_Params' binaries folder in Xcode - you can also copy all the files in the `output_doggy` folder.

 After that, at the end of the `init` functioin of `Inception3Net.swift`, replace:
 ```